 Which superhero is your favorite?
 Do you have any other superheroes that you would add to this list?
 Let us know by leaving a comment below!

 This Blog claims no credit for any images posted on this site unless otherwise noted.
 Images on this blog are copyright to its respectful owners.
-If there is an image appearing on this blog that belongs to you and do not wish for it appear on this site, please E-mail with a link to said image and it will be promptly removed.
+If there is an image appearing on this blog that belongs to you and does not wish for it appears on this site, please E-mail with a link to said image and it will be promptly removed.